isomerpages/mof-vital/media-library/publications/_posts/2023-02-24-post-FY2023 MOF Committee of Supply Debate Speech by Senior Minister of State Mr Chee Hong Tat.md

 description: ""
 image: ""
 ---
-<p align="justify">VITAL’s Demand Aggregation contracts for common buys is mentioned in the speech ofFY2023 MOF Committee of Supply Debate Speech by Senior Minister of State Mr Chee Hong Tat</p>
+VITAL’s Demand Aggregation contracts for common buys is mentioned in the speech of FY2023 MOF Committee of Supply Debate Speech by Senior Minister of State Mr Chee Hong Tat.

 **A. INTRODUCTION**